nickchops/wrong-prototype/README.txt

 Wrong v1 will be uploaded to a whole bunch of stores and github when ready along with accompanying blog posts.

-Wrong is provided under the MIT license:
+WRONG prototype is provided under the MIT license:

 /*
  * (C) 2012-2013 Nick Smith.